taksite/todoapp/readme.md

 # ToDo Notes
-* a small project for note tasking
+* a small project for tasks

 ## Technologies
 * Project created with: